how we reduce our environmental impact

 How we package our collections is just as important as how we make them.
 Therefore, we use as little packaging as possible when delivering new arrivals to you.

 Our parcel bags are made from environmentally friendly kraft paper.
 This renewable material is very sturdy meaning the bags can be reused and are recyclable too.
 Plus, all of our polybags are now 100% recycled and recyclable.

 Every one of swing tags and boxes are made from recycled and recyclable materials and printed using vegetable inks.

-All of our catalogues are made using recyclable paper which is certified by the Forest Stewardship Council (FSC).
-This assures that the wood and forests the paper originates from are safeguarded for future generations.
+All of our catalogues are made using recyclable paper This assures that the wood and forests the paper originates from are safeguarded for future generations.